citp/privacy-policy-historical/b/bi/bit/bittorrent.com.md

 ### BitTorrent’s special note to parents.

-In compliance with the 1998 Children's Online Privacy Protection Act (COPPA), bittorrent.com is a general audience website, and does not knowingly collect, nor will it ever knowingly retain, personally identifiable information from any visitor BitTorrent actually knows to be under thirteen years of age without the consent of that child's parent or legal guardian.
+In compliance with the 1998 Children's Online Privacy Protection Act (COPPA), the Sites are general audience websites, and do not knowingly collect, nor will it ever knowingly retain, personally identifiable information from any visitor BitTorrent actually knows to be under thirteen years of age without the consent of that child's parent or legal guardian.

 ### How do you change the information we have for you?

-To update or modify the information that we have on file for you, if applicable, simply go to the BitTorrent forums, log in, go to the "Profile" section, then modify your details and settings as necessary.
+To update or modify the information that we have on file for your user account, simply go to the applicable Site or Service, log in, go to the user account section, then modify your details and settings as necessary.

 ### Third party links and co-brand relationships.

-In an attempt to provide increased value to our visitors, we may choose various third party web sites or services to link to, and frame within, the Sites or Services.
+In an attempt to provide increased value to our visitors, we may choose various third party web sites or services to link to, and/or frame within, the Sites or Services.
+We may also include offers from third parties as part of the installation process for our software.
 We also participate in co-branding and other relationships to offer e-commerce and other services and features to our users.
-However, even if the third party is affiliated with us, we have no control over these linked sites, each of which has separate privacy and data collection practices independent of us.
-Data collected by our co-brand partners or third party web sites (even if offered on or through our site) may not be received by us.
-As such, we have no responsibility or liability for these independent policies or actions, and are not responsible for the privacy practices or the content of any such web sites.
-These linked sites are only for your convenience and you therefore access them at your own risk.
+However, even if the third party is affiliated with us, we have no control over these third party sites or services, each of which has separate privacy and data collection practices independent of us.
+Data collected by our co-brand partners or third party web sites (even if offered on or through our Site or Services) may not be received by us.
+As such, we have no responsibility or liability for these independent policies or actions, and are not responsible for the privacy practices or the content of any such web sites or services.
+These linked sites or services are only for your convenience and you therefore access them at your own risk.

 ### Notification of changes.